Working under our rector’s direction are a number of ministries that our parish has taken on.

 Bookstore: Our Book Exchange is available after Sunday Divine Liturgy, with an array of books, CDs and prayer-related jewellery for the benefit of parishioners and visitors of the parish.
 Please see Ryan or Janet at church for more information.

-Charity: Periodically, our parish runs special collections for those who are needy and for those who are sick – in 2016, we had collections for Movember, while in Great Lent of 2017, we took up collections for the homeless.
+Charity: Periodically, our parish runs special collections for those who are needy and for those who are sick – in 2016, we had collections for Movember, while in Great Lent of 2017, we took up collections in support of an Orthodox homeless ministry.
 Please see Matushka Sarah or Fr Andrew at church for more information.

 Parish Education: The Parish Education ministry at our parish has the responsibility to teach all who are interested about our faith.
 For newcomers to the Faith, Fr Andrew runs catechism classes for people who are inquiring into Orthodoxy and wish to be baptised.
 He also runs educational series’ on liturgics and a Bible study.
 For more details, please speak to him at church or contact him electronically.